MylesThomas/mylescgthomaspy/instructions.md

 Notes:
 - We want to push to GitHub from a `feature` branch
-    - You can see this in `config.yml`, as pushing to GitHub/calling build from the `develop` or `main` branches will trigger `test_pypi_publish`, which we are not ready for
+    - You can see this in `config.yml`, as pushing to GitHub/calling build from the `develop` or `main` branches will trigger `test_pypi_publish`, which we are not ready for yet
         - We need to make sure our code can pass all tests and build first, which `build_test` will do!

 Next, add your changes and make a commit: